aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-sections/_index.md

 aliases: [/java/how-to-remove-page-and-section-breaks/]
 ---

 This topic discusses how to work programmatically with document sections using Aspose.Words.
 Working with sections is very useful when it comes to document generation.
-You can combine documents, build up an output document from multiple sections copied from a few template documents or remove unneeded sections depending on some application logic, effectively filtering a common template document to a specific scenario.
+You can combine documents, build up an output document from many sections copied from numerous template documents or remove unneeded sections depending on some application logic, effectively filtering a common template document to a specific scenario.

 A Word document can contain one or more sections.
 At the end of the section, there is a section break that separates one section from the next in a document.
 Each section has its own set of properties that specify page size, orientation, margins, the number of text columns, headers and footers and so on.